MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 The Microsoft 365 Apps health dashboard in the [Microsoft 365 Apps admin center](https://config.office.com) monitors reliability and performance metrics and provides custom guidance to help optimize and troubleshoot Microsoft 365 Apps on your client devices.

+Requirements:
+- Microsoft 365 Apps for enterprise, Version 2007 or later
-Requirements: Windows 10 and Microsoft 365 Apps for enterprise, version 2006 or later.
+- A version of Windows 10 supported by Microsoft 365 Apps for enterprise
+- An E3, E5, A3, or A5 subscription plan.
+For example, Microsoft 365 E5 or Office 365 A3.

 ## How to get to the health dashboard